Carlton Club meeting: The meeting itself

 Chamberlain was followed by Stanley Baldwin, who put forward the views of the anti-coalition ministers.
 He openly threatened to stand as an Independent Conservative in the election if the coalition continued and criticised the decision to call an election without consulting the party.
 Baldwin referred to the description of Lloyd George as "a dynamic force" and noted that the result of that force was the destruction of his own Liberal Party; he feared that the same destruction would be visited on the Conservative Party in time.
 As evidence he referred to the fact that both he and Chamberlain were prepared to "go into the wilderness" should the meeting go against them, a division he attributed to Lloyd George personally.
 This was famously summed up in his phrase: "a dynamic force can be a terrible thing".

 Veteran MP Captain Ernest Pretyman spoke next, opposing the Coalition and asserting that the issues of the day could "best be met by Conservative principles rather than by a Coalition of which many members are very doubtful".
 Believing that the Conservative Party should come out on its own, he moved a resolution:

 The motion was seconded by George Lane-Fox, who said that it was impossible for a coalition to have principles.
 He believed it would be wrong to pretend to the electors that the Conservative Party was independent when it was intended that the Coalition would continue as before.

+Davidson wrote that Pretyman and Lane-Fox were chosen to propose the motion as they were decent and well-respected, albeit not particularly talented, backbench MPs.

 Frank Mildmay regarded some of the criticism of Lloyd George as unfair and unpatriotic but referred to a previous speech by Chamberlain that declared that the Government should not go into an election as a coalition.
 He referred to his history as a Liberal Unionist and paid tribute to the measures introduced by Conservatives and Liberal Unionists in Coalition governments but appealed for "real true fidelity to the principles" of the Unionist Party.
 Sir Henry Craik also spoke in support of fighting the election independently, believing the party had not fully exercised its influence in Government.